Table of Contents

 Camera Capabilities

-The Nokia N9 features an 8-megapixel rear camera with Carl Zeiss optics, autofocus, and dual-LED flash, offering high-quality imaging capabilities for capturing photos and videos.
-The camera excels in daylight conditions, producing sharp and detailed images with accurate colors and good dynamic range.
-Nokia’s imaging software enhancements, including touch focus, face detection, and panoramic mode, provide additional versatility and creativity in capturing memorable moments.
-Additionally, the N9 includes a front-facing VGA camera for video calls and selfies, supporting basic video conferencing and social media interactions.
+The Nokia N9 comes with an 8-megapixel primary camera equipped with Carl Zeiss optics, autofocus, and a dual-LED flash to capture good-quality stills and video.
+The camera performs very well during daylight, produces crisp, detailed images with fairly accurate color representation and also possesses a reasonable dynamic range.
+Some enhancements in Nokia’s imaging software such as touch focus, face detection, and panoramic mode add to versatility and creativity while capturing memories.
+Additionally, the N9 has a VGA front-facing camera for video calls and self-portraits, enabling basic video conferencing and social media interactions.

 Software and User Interface